efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 `SilverStripe\BannerManager\BannerImage`

 When creating raw SQL queries that contain table names, it is necessary to ensure your queries have the correct table.
-This functionality can be provided by the [api:DataObjectSchema] service, which can be accessed via `DataObject::getSchema()`.
+This functionality can be provided by the [api:SilverStripe\ORM\DataObjectSchema] service, which can be accessed via `DataObject::getSchema()`.
 This service provides the following methods, most of which have a table and class equivalent version.